 In March of 2002, the RWU Women’s Center created a chapter of the Rhode Island Silent Witness Initiative (SWI), honoring the lives of women, men and children murdered in acts of domestic violence.
 In May of 2011, the RWU Women’s Center helped a local high school create the first high school chapter of the project in the country.
 The RWU chapter of SWI is one of the most active in the country.

 ALL students are invited to join the Women’s Center.
-Contact the Women’s Center at x3294 or Jen Stanley at x3161 for more information.
+Contact the Women’s Center at x3294, Jen Stanley at x3123, or Mary Randazzo at x3161 for more information.